linhezheng19/CAT/README.md

 # CAT: Cross Attention in Vision Transformer

-This is official implement of ["CAT: Cross Attention in Vision Transformer"]().
+This is official implement of ["CAT: Cross Attention in Vision Transformer"](https://arxiv.org/abs/2106.05786).

-The paper will be public later.

 ## Abstract